 The Saint Stanislaus College basketball team has seen its home change three times during the existence of the school.

-1908: The sport of basketball began, interscholastically, around 1908.
-The school had built an open-sided pavilion measuring 125’x50’ for games to be played for the team.
+1908: The sport of basketball began, inter scholastically, around 1908.
+The school had built an open-sided pavilion measuring 125’x50’ for games to be played.
 In 1913, the school was undefeated and won the Gulf Coast championship for schools located along the Mississippi coast and New Orleans.
 In 1914, Brother Isidore closed in the pavilion so that the team could play in a climate-controlled environment and get out of the bad weather and cold in winter.

-The tennis courts were originally built in the very early 1900s although it is not exactly known what year they were constructed.
-But, when originally built and through the 1950s it was stated that the tennis courts on the campus were considered the area’s best and second only to Tulane University.
+The tennis courts were built in the very early 1900s, although it is not exactly known what the exact year they were constructed.
+But, when originally built and through the 1950s the tennis courts were considered the area’s best and second only to those at Tulane University.
 As with most sports at SSC prior to 1916, the courts were built by the school mainly for intramural use.
-The first time that SSC competed, interscholastically, was in 1932 when Brother Cornelius Keohane entered the team in the Gulf Coast regional contest.
+The first time that SSC competed, inter scholastically, was in 1932 when Brother Cornelius Keohane entered the team in the Gulf Coast regional contest.
 The courts were originally built where Aurelian Hall, the school dormitory, currently sits.
 In the 1950s the courts were moved to their present location situated just north of the Brother Peter Gymnasium.
-In 2001, the tennis courts were completely renovated to their current design today.
+In 2001, the tennis courts were completely renovated.

-The Fitness Center was constructed as part of Phase I of a campaign called Building a Future of Character that started in May 2001.
+The fitness center was constructed as part of Phase I of a campaign called Building a Future of Character, which started in May 2001.
 The goal of the campaign was originally set at $10.3 million dollars and included a $1 million endowment to help with tuition assistance, renovate or construct new recreational, academic and chapel facilities.
 Phase I called for $6.3 million dollars for these uses.
-The Blaize gym within the Fitness Center was a result of Phase I made possible by a donation from the Blaize Family in honor of Victor and Leone Blaize.
-It houses the SSC weight room, dressing rooms, two classrooms, an office and a full use gymnasium giving SSC a campus with gyms.
-It is primarily used a physical education recreational facility, junior high practice gym for basketball and the entire athletic program’s weight training facility.
-It is also used daily by the boarding students for recreational use and Camp Stanislaus during the summer.
-The facility was opened in 2003 and the roof was redone in 2006 following Hurricane Katrina.
+The Blaize gym within the fitness center was a result of Phase I made possible by a donation from the Blaize family in honor of Victor and Leone Blaize.
+It houses the SSC weight room, dressing rooms, two classrooms, an office and a full-use gymnasium giving SSC a campus with gyms.
+It is primarily used as a physical education recreational facility, junior high practice gym for basketball and the entire athletic program’s weight training facility.
+It is also used daily by boarding students for recreational use and is used by Camp Stanislaus during the summer.
+The facility was opened in 2003, and the roof was redone in 2006 following Hurricane Katrina.